hybridgroup/rubyserial/README.md

 The low level API is not considered stable, and may change in minor releases.

-See the documentation !
-TODO link!!! for more details
+See the yard documentation for more details

 **RubySerial::Error**